IngeniiCode/AvMet/README.md

  * **export_squawk_mysql** - Generate a database Insert command file for Squawk Codes

    Create a MySQL Schema file with necessary CREATE TABLE command for the `squawk` table.
 This also includes the squawk table loading data.
+Default output file name is __./stratux.mysql.squawk.sql__

+   Generate a MySQL database schema file, that will create the required tables if they do not exist, and load the squawk table with records (this will __overwrite existing squawk records__)

+ * **export_squawk_json** - Generate a Squawk Codes JSON file

-Default output file name is __./stratix.mysql.load.squawk.sql__
+   Create a JSON object file with current Squawk -> Message mapping.
+Default output file name is __./stratix.squawk.json__

    Generate a MySQL database schema file, that will create the required tables if they do not exist, and load the squawk table with records (this will __overwrite existing squawk records__)